CyberKnife® – A Novel Treatment Solution

 Whilst any tumour may be destroyed by a very high dose of radiation therapy, it has very often been the case, with orthodox radiotherapy, that it has not been possible to deposit the required dose on a tumour without also depositing a dangerously high dose of radiation on the surrounding organs.
 CyberKnife® can overcome this problem by its capability to so accurately target and achieve a fast dose gradient ('fall-off') at the perimeter of the tumour/target.

-Combining Imaging with Treatment
+Combining imaging with treatment

 Image Guided Therapy

-In other words the CyberKnife® [insert picture] can for all intents and purposes see where the tumour is and has the ability to treat only the affected areas.
+In other words the CyberKnife® can for all intents and purposes see where the tumour is and has the ability to treat only the affected areas.
 It has taken conventional design and configuration and developed these to provide the state of the art in image guided radiotherapy system.
 Designed for radiosurgical applications, the CyberKnife® is ideally suitable to deliver highly conformal treatments and its use for many tumour sites is being increasingly reported.
 The ability to provide highly conformal treatments and verification in an integrated medical appliance is a highly desirable combination.

 The name CyberKnife, is actually a bit of a misnomer depending on your definition of ‘knife’.
 However, it does allow the treatment of tumours to be performed painlessly and effectively without the need for an operation.